jacobDebrone/Youtube-music-downloader/README.md

 Copy code
 git clone https://github.com/yourusername/youtube-downloader.git
 2. Navigate to the Directory
    Go to the project directory:

-bash
  Copy code
  cd youtube-downloader
 3. Set Up Your API Key
-Replace the API key in the code as mentioned in the prerequisites section.
+  the API key in the code as mentioned in the prerequisites section.

 4. Run the Script
 Run the Python script by executing the following command: